wangbangkun/wangbangkun.github.io/_posts/2014-11-01-Building-environment-for-Jekyll.markdown

 ruby -verion
 {% endhighlight %}

-to test if ruby installed successfully.
+to test whether ruby installed successfully or not.

 ### Installing Jekyll[^pagesongithub]